 Reading Support

 We want to ensure that no child ever leaves St Sampson’s without the critical reading skills they need to navigate the wider world.
 Any student who is struggling with literacy is given targeted support.
-Sometimes this is through small group interventions and encouragement from the library, peer reading pairs using reading ambassadors from Key Stage Four to support fluency in Years 7 and 8.
-Sometimes support is available through a range of one-to-one reading intervention sessions with staff trained in synthetic phonics.
-We work closely with external partners, such as GL Assessment and Thinking Reading (an industry leading reading program), in order to ensure that our students get the absolute best experience possible.
+Sometimes this is through small group interventions, encouragement from the library and peer reading pairs using reading ambassadors from Key Stage Four to support fluency in Key Stage 3.
+Sometimes support is available through a range of one-to-one reading intervention sessions with staff trained in Literacy support Programmes.
+We work closely with external partners, such as GL Assessment , Bedrock and Direct Instruction (industry leading reading programmes), in order to ensure that our students get the absolute best experience possible.